For more information on any of these topics please refer to the RSO Handbook.

 Once purchases are made with a P-card, the advisor must return the card and receipts immediately to Campus Life, and complete a short form that explains the details and purpose of the purchases made.
 Campus Life will then process the reconciliation of the related charges.

-For detailed explanation of travel processes please refer to the OCC Handbook (p.
+For detailed explanation of travel processes please refer to the RSO Handbook (p.
 15).